 As an IT consultant, landing the project you want is preceded by discussions with an agency contact — and multiple interviews with company employees if all goes well.

 Although speaking with the hiring manager is a good sign, you must first receive a recommendation from those leading the search for consultants.
-And given the technical nature of most IT consultant positions, each agency looks for something unique to the project at hand, details that are not often revealed unless you (the consultant) touch on their significance.
+And given the technical nature of most IT consultant positions, each agency looks for something unique to the project, details that aren’t revealed unless you (the consultant) touch on their significance.

-1) Talk about one challenge you faced on a recent project, how did you work towards finding a solution?
+1. Talk about one challenge you faced on a recent project, how did you work towards finding a solution?

 Answer the question head-on; give a direct response that shows your confidence.

 Choose one project and thoroughly communicate the challenge with specific contributions you provided towards the solution.